OCB7D2D/ElectricitySolarRecipes/README.md

 To craft solar cells you will need broken glass, as there is no other glass material beside the bullet-proof glass block.
 Since it felt a bit "wrong" to use the bullet-proof glass block I've added another recipe to create broken glass inside the forge.
-Additionaly you will need one acid bottle to make for more scarcity.
+Additionally you will need one acid bottle to make for more scarcity.
 The solar panel itself is crafted with regular materials (e.g. forged steel etc.) and steel- and robotics tools in order to increase scarcity.